Marquette, Michigan: History

 During the 1850s, Marquette was linked by rail to numerous mines and became the leading shipping center of the Upper Peninsula.
 The first ore pocket dock, designed by an early town leader, John Burt, was built by the Cleveland Iron Mining Company in 1859.
 By 1862, the city had a population of over 1,600 and a soaring economy.
 In the late 19th century, during the height of iron mining, Marquette became nationally known as a summer haven.
 Visitors brought in by Great Lakes passenger steamships filled the city's hotels and resorts.

 South of the city, K. I. Sawyer Air Force Base was an important Air Force installation during the Cold War, host to B-52H bombers and KC-135 tankers of the Strategic Air Command, as well as a fighter interceptor squadron.
-The base closed in September 1995, and is now the county's Marquette Sawyer Regional Airport.
+The base closed in 1995 and is now Marquette Sawyer Regional Airport.

 Marquette continues to be a shipping port for hematite ores and, today, enriched iron ore pellets, from nearby mines and pelletizing plants.
-About 7.9 million gross tons of pelletized iron ore passed through Marquette's Presque Isle Harbor in 2005.
+About 7.9 million gross tons of pelletized iron ore passed through Presque Isle Harbor in 2005.

-The Roman Catholic Bishop Frederic Baraga is buried at St. Peter Cathedral, which is the center for the Diocese of Marquette.
+Roman Catholic Bishop Frederic Baraga is buried at St. Peter Cathedral, which is the center for the Diocese of Marquette.

-Lakeview Arena, an ice hockey rink in Marquette, won the Kraft Hockeyville USA contest on April 30, 2016.
-The arena received $150,000 in upgrades, and hosted the Buffalo Sabres and Carolina Hurricanes on October 4, 2016, in a preseason NHL contest.
-Buffalo won the game 2–0.
+Lakeview Arena, an ice hockey rink in Marquette, won the Kraft Hockeyville USA contest in 2016.
+The arena received $150,000 in upgrades and hosted the Buffalo Sabres and Carolina Hurricanes in a preseason NHL contest.